 Most divorces in Illinois and elsewhere typically feature some angst and emotional upheaval.
 That spells a divorce norm far more than it does an anomaly.

-It is therefore entirely reasonable for divorcing readers of our blog posts at The Law Office of Jamie Mitchell in Maryville to regard the divorce process with less than meditative serenity.
+It is therefore entirely reasonable for divorcing readers of our blog posts at Mitchell Highlander, LLC in Maryville to regard the divorce process with less than meditative serenity.
 Concededly, there is some stress involved.
 Marital dissolution is a singular – for many people, once-in-a-lifetime – event.

 Notwithstanding the “wow, this is really happening” aspects of divorce, though (one recent national media article terms it “an emotional roller coaster”), there is no reason why most splitting-up parties can’t take a deep breath and approach the process in a rationally uplifting manner.